Phiandi/AI-Phishing-Email-Analyser/README.md

 ## 📚 Learning Journey (Day 1 – Day 8)

-This project was built as part of my hands-on cybersecurity and Machine Learning learning journey.
+This project was built as part of my hands on cybersecurity and Machine Learning learning journey.

 | Day | What I Learned |
 |-----|----------------|